Crypto Basics

 51% or double-spending attack

 This type of attack targets the consensus layer of Proof-of-Work blockchains.
-If an entity controls more than 50% of the network’s mining hashrate, they can disrupt the network by double-spending coins and halting the addition of new blocks.
+If an entity controls more than 50% of the network’s mining hashrate, they can disrupt the network by attempting to double-spend coins and/or censor transactions.

 Centralization risks